About the Wassmuth Center

 Raised on a farm in Greencreek, Idaho, Bill Wassmuth was a priest at St. Pius X Catholic Church in Coeur d’Alene.
 In the 1980s he found himself confronted with the misuse of theology for hateful aims by white supremacists in northern Idaho.
 He lived through a vindictive bombing of his home and built coalitions to battle the Aryan Nations as a chair of the Kootenai County Task Force on Human Relations.

 The Wassmuth Center for Human Rights is 100% dependent on donations.
-We need your help to continue the valuable work being done in classrooms and communities throughout the state.
+We need your partnership to continue the critical work being done through programs, classrooms and communities.

 ©2024 The Wassmuth Center for Human Rights | All rights reserved | Website by 116 & West | Sitemap | Privacy Policy | Terms & Conditions